 The real reason I started Raindance was my belief in this mission.
 That under nearly every stone or leaf lay a talent worth shouting about to the entire world.
 I believed back then as I do now, that the only thing a talented newcomer needs is a bit of limelight and a few words of encouragement.
 Which also led me to found the British Independent Film Awards.

-Twenty four years later is this still realistic and possible?
+Nearly three decades later is this still realistic and possible?
 I think so.
 I’ve seen our festival efforts, and those of the British Independent Film Awards deliver incredible results for the films and filmmakers who have passed through our doors.
 I’ve watched my first intern Edgar Wright and another newbie, Christopher Nolan, soar, to name but two of the countless filmmakers we have embraced and believed in.

 While the festival has created a very positive momentum for so many, and where the festival launch pad has helped get so many careers up the ramp to the speeding motorway of commercial success, it’s easy to fret and worry about how important and worthy films can get seen by enough film lovers so that the film’s producers can pay back their investors and do it again.
 Distribution is the bottleneck that’s strangling independent film.

 We see it again and again.
 There are hundreds of commercial screens in the country, but they are programmed with mind-numbingly-dull saccharine flavoured pap.
 Why?
 Because cinema owners and audiences alike have been brain-washed into thinking that there is no market for entertaining but challenging independent films.